Soil pH: Acid soils

+The flowers of the Bigleaf Hydrangea vary in color based on the pH of the soil they grow in.

 High levels of aluminium occur near mining sites; small amounts of aluminium are released to the environment at the coal-fired power plants or incinerators.
 Aluminium in the air is washed out by the rain or normally settles down but small particles of aluminium remain in the air for a long time.

-Acidic precipitation is the main natural factor to mobilize aluminium from natural sources and the main reason for the environmental effects of aluminium; however, the main factor of presence of aluminium in salt and freshwater are the industrial processes that also release aluminium into air.
+Acid rain is the main factor to mobilize aluminium from natural sources and the main reason for the environmental effects of aluminium.
+However, the main factor of presence of aluminium in saltwater and freshwater are the industrial processes that also release aluminium into air.
 Plants grown in acid soils can experience a variety of stresses including aluminium (Al), hydrogen (H), and/or manganese (Mn) toxicity, as well as nutrient deficiencies of calcium (Ca) and magnesium (Mg).

 Aluminium toxicity is the most widespread problem in acid soils.
 Aluminium is present in all soils to varying degrees, but dissolved Al^{3+} is toxic to plants; Al^{3+} is most soluble at low pH; above pH 5.0, there is little Al in soluble form in most soils.
 Aluminium is not a plant nutrient, and as such, is not actively taken up by the plants, but enters plant roots passively through osmosis.
-Aluminium can exist in many different forms and is a responsible agent for limiting growth in various parts of the world.
+Aluminium can exist in many different chemical forms and is a responsible agent for limiting plant growth in various parts of the world.
 Aluminium tolerance studies have been conducted in different plant species to see viable thresholds and concentrations exposed along with function upon exposure.
-Aluminium inhibits root growth; lateral roots and root tips become thickened and roots lack fine branching; root tips may turn brown.
-In the root, the initial effect of Al^{3+} is the inhibition of the expansion of the cells of the rhizodermis, leading to their rupture; thereafter it is known to interfere with many physiological processes including the uptake and transport of calcium and other essential nutrients, cell division, cell wall formation, and enzyme activity.
+Aluminium inhibits root growth.
+Lateral roots and root tips become thickened, roots lack fine branching, and root tips may turn brown.
+In the root, the initial effect of Al^{3+} is the inhibition of the expansion of the cells of the rhizodermis, leading to their rupture.
+Thereafter aluminium is known to interfere with many physiological processes including the uptake and transport of calcium and other essential nutrients, cell division, cell wall formation, and enzyme activity.

 Proton (H^{+} ion) stress can also limit plant growth.
 The proton pump, H^{+}-ATPase, of the plasmalemma of root cells works to maintain the near-neutral pH of their cytoplasm.
 A high proton activity (pH within the range 3.0–4.0 for most plant species) in the external growth medium overcomes the capacity of the cell to maintain the cytoplasmic pH and growth shuts down.

 In soils with a high content of manganese-containing minerals, Mn toxicity can become a problem at pH 5.6 and lower.
 Manganese, like aluminium, becomes increasingly soluble as pH drops, and Mn toxicity symptoms can be seen at pH levels below 5.6.
 Manganese is an essential plant nutrient, so plants transport Mn into leaves.
 Classic symptoms of Mn toxicity are crinkling or cupping of leaves.